JPedroRodrigues/Tutorials/Pipes/HowToUse.md

 Pipe behave like a data structure.

 **512**
-Size of read and write don’t have to match here.
-We can write 512 bytes at a time but only read  1 byte at a time in a pipe.
+The read and write size do not need to match here.
+We can write 512 bytes at a time but read only 1 byte at a time on a pipe.

 ### Let`s see this behavior